Help the American Discovery Trail join the National Trails System

 The American Discovery Trail already exists, and countless persons are walking, hiking, or biking it daily.
 The bill would merely recognize that reality, and by making the American Discovery Trail an official part of the U.S. national trails system would facilitate public knowledge of and access to the many local routes combined in the American Discovery Trail, the nation’s sole non-motorized, coast-to-coast national trail.
 The American Discovery Trail also would not increase the maintenance burden of the National Park Service, the U.S. Forest Service, or the Bureau of Land Management.
 The bill would not shift the ownership or jurisdiction of any lands or local trails.
 Numerous local, state, and federal authorities already oversee and maintain the many existing routes that together link to form the American Discovery Trail.
 None of that would be changed.

 We strongly encourage you to contact your local authorities and congressional representatives and encourage them to co-sponsor and support H.R.
 4878 and S. 4693.

 If you have time to take additional steps, the most effective way to influence your member of Congress is to call the local office and request a personal meeting.
 And please ask your friends, business owners, and politicians such as your mayor to join in urging your representative to co-sponsor and support the bill.

 If you would like more information or help, please send Carole an e-mail at email@example.com.
 If you know a member of Congress or a staffer personally, it would be a big help if you could let us know.

 Frequently Asked Questions about H.R.
-4878
+4878 and S. 4693

 Please take just a few minutes today to contact your member of Congress.

-Since you are requesting a response you must include your printed name and address below your signature, traditionally the House of Representatives only replies by postal mail where the Senate uses email as well.
+Since you are requesting a response you must include your printed name and address below your signature, traditionally the House of Representatives only replies by postal mail whereas the Senate uses email as well.
 Email is the preferred delivery method for a letter like this, postal letters have to go through a lengthy security procedure.